Leigh Taylor-Young

-Leigh Taylor-Young (born January 25, 1945) is an American former actress who has appeared on stage, screen, podcast, radio, and television.
+Leigh Taylor-Young (born January 25, 1945) is an American actress who has appeared on stage, screen, podcast, radio, and television.
 Her best-known films include I Love You, Alice B. Toklas (1968), The Horsemen (1971), The Gang That Couldn't Shoot Straight (1971), Soylent Green (1973), and Jagged Edge (1985).
 She won an Emmy for her role on the hit television series Picket Fences.

 Early life

-Young was born in Washington, D.C.
-She added the surname Young, the surname of her stepfather, Donald E. Young, a Detroit executive.
-Her father was a diplomat, and her younger siblings are actress/sculptor Dey Young and writer/director/producer Lance Young.
-The siblings were raised in Oakland County, Michigan.
-Leigh graduated from Groves High School (Michigan).
+Young was born on January 25, 1945, in Washington, D.C..
+She graduated from a Detroit high school.
 Before attending Northwestern University as an economics major, she spent a summer shifting scenery, modeling, acting, and sweeping up at a Detroit little theater.
-She left Northwestern before graduating to pursue a full-time acting career, making her professional debut on Broadway in 3 Bags Full.
+She left Northwestern before graduating to pursue a full-time acting career, making her professional debut on Broadway in 3 Bags Full (1966).
 About dropping out of college, she said:

 I left there because I lost the most wonderful teacher.
 I didn't want to go back when she left.
-My parents naturally were upset, and I spent four months at home thinking what to do, then went to New York and California.
+My parents naturally were upset, and I spent four months at home thinking what to do, then went to New York.